Authress-Engineering/openapi-resolver.js/docs/usage/http-client.md

 by supplying an asynchronous function under the property called `userFetch` in `Request` object.

 **Warning:** `userFetch` function must return instance of [Fetch Compatible Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) class or a compatible object of expected shape or behavior.
-After importing the `SwaggerClient` in your current module, the `Response` symbol will be available in the current scope.
+After importing the `OpenApiResolver` in your current module, the `Response` symbol will be available in the current scope.

 ###### Example 1.)